grpc/proposal/A30-xds-v3.md

 that the server supports that version of xDS.

-Note that because each release of gRPC will support only two versions of xDS and will always assume that servers support the lower of the two versions, the server feature indicating support for version N+1 will no longer be used by a release of gRPC that supports version N+2.
+Note that because each release of gRPC will support only two versions of xDS, the server feature for version N-1 will no longer be used by a release of gRPC that supports version N+1.
 However, it will not cause any problems to be left in the bootstrap file.
-So at any given time, it useful to have a bootstrap file indicating the total set of versions supported by your xDS server, and each client will use the latest version it supports.
+So at any given time, it is useful to have a bootstrap file indicating the total set of versions supported by your xDS server, and each client will use the latest version it supports.

 For xDS v3, the server feature will be the string `xds_v3`.